digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 The floating leg depends on a reference rate, which is defined by the *referenceRateId* variable.

 The *issuerPaysFix* variable is used to specifiy whether the issuer pays the fix or the floating leg.
-This is not needed for bonds, because the issuer always pays the coupon (fix or floating).
+This is not needed for bonds, because the regular payments are always in one direction (from the issuer to the holder).
 However, in the case of a swap with two counterparties A and B, we need the *issuerPaysFix* variable to specify who pays fix and who pays floating.
 In this example, the issuer pays the floating leg.